 Come to Copenhagen she said.
 In fact, I say it all the time.
 But don’t stay here for your entire visit to Denmark.
 There is so much more to this country than the capital.
 And much of it is along the coast.
 Did you know that there is no place in Denmark that is more than 52 kilometers from the water?
 And there are so many charming villages and towns to see along the seaside.
 Heading for a break near the water is a very Danish respite.
 And most likely it happens in a summer house.
 A Danish sommerhus.

 Find a place to unplug near nature.

 The “Danish Riviera” stretches across the northern part of Sjælland from Helsingør to charming towns and beautiful sandy beaches starting in Hornbæk, Gilleleje, Tisvildeleje, and Liseleje.
 Or roll through Roskilde and head out towards Odsherred and Rørvig.

-Don’t forget Funen in the middle and the archipelago of islands that litter its southern shore.
+Don’t forget Funen in the middle.
+We loved Fanø which is a great jumping off point for the archipelago of islands that litter Fyn’s southern shore.
 Look to Æro and Helnæs.